-Is an Online Bachelor’s in Psychology Program for You?
+Is an Online Psychology Program for You?

-How Long Does It Take to Get a Bachelor's Degree in Psychology?
+How Long Does it Take to Get a Bachelor's Degree in Psychology?

-Psychology students study human behavior, development, personality, motivation, cognition, emotion, learning, and perception across the lifespan.
+Psychology students study human behavior, development, motivation, cognition, learning, and perception across the lifespan.
 While classes and concentrations differ from school to school, every student in an online psychology program must complete a series of foundational courses.

 Concentrations Available for an Online Bachelor's Degree in Psychology

 Bachelor's psychology concentrations include various specialties, such as forensic psychology and sports psychology, that vary based on focus, settings, and client or patient population: